As an experienced cruiser who suffers from a chronic illness, I've got tons of tips to make your next cruise comfortable and stress-free.

 12. Choose Shore Excursions Wisely.

 Cruise lines offer shore excursions in every port.
-These onshore opportunities for fun and sightseeing vary from a day of swimming to absorbing the culture of the port through its people and their town, city or village, as well as enjoying their food and wine.
+These onshore opportunities for fun and sightseeing vary from a day of swimming to absorbing the culture of the port through its people and their town, city, or village, as well as enjoying their food and wine.

 When it comes to port days, there is always going to be a chance that you will run into some situations that make accessibility less than perfect.
 Walking surfaces might be uneven or even non-existent, with things like roots and vines and the odd coconut on the ground all within one misstep of making for a very bad day.
 Accessible tours will either be based on ensuring ease of access or will be the same as average tours but with alternatives like ramps or flatter paths.

-If you are planning to make the most of a port by yourself without the support of ship-arranged port experiences, then make sure you do your research and make contact with local organisations to make sure that you can access support when and if you need it.
+If you are planning to make the most of a port by yourself without the support of ship-arranged port experiences, then make sure you do your research and make contact with local organizations to make sure that you can access support when and if you need it.

 13. Ask a Crew Member for Advice When Planning Port Days.